Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Introduction

 Let $u_1,u_2\dots$ be the labeling in the breadth first search order of the vertices of a critical or subcritical branching forest with progeny distribution $\nu$.
 Call $p(u_i)$, the size of the progeny of the $i$-th vertex, then the stochastic process $(X_n)_{n\ge0}$ defined by,

-is a downward skip free random walk with step distribution $\p(X_1=n)=\nu(n+1)$, from which the entire structure of the original branching forest can be recovered.
+is a downward skip free random walk with step distribution $P(X_1=n)=\nu(n+1)$, from which the entire structure of the original branching forest can be recovered.
 We will refer to this random walk as the {\it Lukasiewicz-Harris coding path} of the branching forest, see Section 6 of \cite{ha2}, Section 1.1 of \cite{le} or Section 6.2 of \cite{pi}.
-A nice example of application of this coding is that the total progeny of the $k$ first trees ${\bf t}_1,{\bf t}_2,\dots,{\bf t}_k$ of the forest, see Figure \ref{forest}, may be expressed as the first passage time of $(X_n)_{n\ge0}$ at level $-k$, that is,
+A nice example of application of this coding is that the total population of the first $k$ trees ${\bf t}_1,{\bf t}_2,\dots,{\bf t}_k$ of the forest, see Figure \ref{forest}, may be expressed as the first passage time $T_k$ of $(X_n)_{n\ge0}$ at level $-k$, that is,

-This result combined with the following Kemperman's identity (also known as the Ballot Theorem, see Lemma 5 in \cite{be} or Section 6.2 in \cite{pi}):
+This result combined with the following Kemperman's identity (also known as the Ballot Theorem, see \cite{ta}, Lemma 5 in \cite{be} or Section 6.2 in \cite{pi}):

-allows us to compute the law of the total progeny of ${\bf t}_1,{\bf t}_2,\dots,{\bf t}_k$ in terms of the progeny distribution $\nu$.
-Note that the total progeny is actually a functional of the associated branching process, $(Z_n,\,n\ge0)$, since the random variable $Z_n$ represents the number of individuals at the $n$-th generation in the forest.
+allows us to compute the law of the total population of ${\bf t}_1,{\bf t}_2,\dots,{\bf t}_k$ in terms of the progeny distribution $\nu$.
+Note that the total population is actually a functional of the associated branching process, $(Z_n,\,n\ge0)$, since the random variable $Z_n$ represents the number of individuals at the $n$-th generation in the forest.
 The expression of this law was first obtained by Otter \cite{ot} and Dwass \cite{dw}. \begin{thm}[Otter (49) and Dwass (69)] Let $Z=(Z_n)$ be a critical or subcritical branching process.
 Let $\p_k$ be its law when it starts from $Z_0=k\ge1$ and denote by $\nu$ its progeny law.
-Let $O$ be the total progeny of $Z$, that is $O=\sum_{n\ge0}Z_n$.
+Let $O$ be the total size of the population generated by $Z$, that is $O=\sum_{n\ge0}Z_n$.
 Then for any $n\geq k$,

 where $\nu^{*n}$ is the $n$-th iteration of the convolution product of the probability $\nu$ by itself. \end{thm}